Bilal Coulibaly: 2023–2024: Rookie Year

 The Indiana Pacers selected Coulibaly with the seventh overall pick in the 2023 NBA draft and traded his rights to the Washington Wizards for two future second-round picks and the draft rights to Jarace Walker.
 On 2 July 2023, he signed with the Wizards.
 He joined Washington during the 2023 NBA Summer League and ended the four games averaging 12.3 points per game and 4.8 rebounds per game.
 Coulibaly made his NBA debut in the Wizards' season opener on 25 October, and recorded three points, four rebounds, three assists, and three blocks in 23 minutes played in a 143–120 loss to the Indiana Pacers.
 Shortly after, on 30 October, in a game against the Boston Celtics, Coulibaly would become the youngest player in Wizards franchise history to start a game at just 19 years and 96 days.
 Coulibaly recorded his first double-double with Washington in a 8 December game against the Brooklyn Nets, where he scored 11 points and grabbed 10 rebounds.

 On 18 March 2024, the Wizards announced that Coulibaly would miss the remainder of the 2023–24 season with a right wrist fracture that he suffered in a game against the Chicago Bulls.
 In his rookie season, Coulibaly played in 63 games (starting 15) and averaged 8.4 points, 4.1 rebounds, and 1.7 assists.

+2024–2025

 Coulibaly started 59 contests for the Wizards during the 2024–25 NBA season, averaging 12.3 points, five rebounds, and 3.4 assists.
 In March 2025, he suffered a right hamstring strain that forced him to miss the rest of the season.

+2025–2026

+On 12 September 2025, it was announced that Coulibaly had undergone surgery to repair a torn ligament in his right thumb.